aio-libs/aiohttp/docs/web_reference.rst

                                 This is used as a delay to wait for pending tasks to complete and then
-                                again to close and pending connections.
+                                again to close any pending connections.

                                 A system with properly
                                 :ref:`aiohttp-web-graceful-shutdown`